Invariant Hilbert schemes and desingularizations of quotients by classical groups: Case of acting on

 \begin{proof} By Proposition \ref{descriptiongeofib}, we have

 and Corollary \ref{fibzero} gives $\dim({\nu'_M}^{-1}(0))$ in terms of $n$, $n_1$, $n_2$ and $r$. \end{proof}

-For each triple $(n,n_1,n_2)$, Corollary \ref{dimfibre} allows one to compute the dimension of the generic fiber of $\nu$, and also to determine the flat locus of $\nu$.
+For each triple $(n,n_1,n_2)$, Corollary \ref{dimfibre} allows one to compute the dimension of the general fibers of $\nu$, and also to determine the flat locus of $\nu$.
 The proof of the following proposition is analogous to Proposition \ref{ouvert_platitudeSLn}.

-\begin{proposition} The dimension of the generic fiber and the flat locus of $\nu$ are given by the following table: \end{proposition}
+\begin{proposition} The dimension of the general fibers and the flat locus of $\nu$ are given by the following table: \end{proposition}

 The following corollary is a consequence of Propositions \ref{chow} and \ref{ouvertplatitude}.